Subscribe to this page

 Of the 10 applications filed during the application period last fall, eight were in the Highway 101 corridor zone and two were in the Central/West Marin zone.
 The 101 corridor applications included three in the Black Point area east of the Novato city limits, one in Santa Venetia near the San Rafael city limits, and four in the Tam Shoreline area between Mill Valley and Sausalito.
 The Central/West Marin applications included one in San Geronimo Valley and one in Marshall.

 Although cannabis is considered an illegal drug by the federal government, Proposition 215 ensures that seriously ill Californians have the right to obtain and use cannabis for medical purposes upon receiving a recommendation from a physician.
 The County’s ordinance is consistent with the state’s Compassionate Use Act and Medical Cannabis Program.
 A licensed dispensary would have to be least 800 feet from schools, public parks, smoke shops, and other cannabis dispensaries to qualify for a license.

-Sign up to receive emailed County updates on CDA's Medical Cannabis Program webpage.
 The County medical cannabis program does not address the use or sale of recreational cannabis.
 California voters passed Proposition 64 in November 2016 that allows for the sale, regulation, taxation, growth and transportation of cannabis for recreational use.
 Under an ordinance passed by the Board in February 2017, recreational cannabis businesses are not permitted anywhere in the unincorporated areas of Marin.